universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 export default TodoItem;
 ```

 This component will display a todo item with a checkbox to toggle the done state and a delete button to delete the todo item.
-The `handleToggle` and `handleDelete` functions will make a request to the backend to update the todo item and delete the todo item respectively.
+The `handleToggle` and `handleDelete` functions will make requests to the backend to update and delete the todo item, respectively.

 ### NewTodoItem Component

-Lets create a `NewTodoItem` component that will allow the user to create a new todo item.
+Let's create a `NewTodoItem` component that will allow the user to create a new todo item.
 Create a new file <js-only> `NewTodoItem.jsx` </js-only><ts-only> `NewTodoItem.tsx` </ts-only> in the `src/react-apps/todo-list-frontend/src/components` directory:

 ```jsx:title=src/react-apps/todo-list-frontend/src/components/NewTodoItem.jsx
 import React from "react";